mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/runs/get`` | ``GET``     |
 +---------------------------------+-------------+

-Get metadata, params, tags, and metrics for run.
+Get metadata, params, tags, and metrics for a run.
 Only the last logged value for each metric is returned.